Impact and popularity of K-pop: YouTube

 Since K-pop started to spread its industry outside South Korea, K-pop artists have set notable records on YouTube.
 In December 2011, K-pop became the first country-specific genre of music to gain a homepage on YouTube.
 In December 2012, Psy's music video for "Gangnam Style" became the first YouTube video to receive 1 billion views.
-On November 11, 2019, girl group Blackpink's music video for "Ddu-Du-Ddu-Du" became the first music video by a K-pop group to reach 1 billion views on the platform.
+On 11 November 2019, girl group Blackpink's music video for "Ddu-Du-Ddu-Du" became the first music video by a K-pop group to reach 1 billion views on the platform.
 On May 21, 2021, BTS' music video for "Butter" set a record for the most viewed online music video in the first 24 hours, garnering over 108 million views.
 As of August 2024, "Butter" still holds this record.
+Youtube shorts also become a trend for K-pop group to advertise and sharing contents to build closer bonds with fans.

 X (formerly Twitter)

 X (formerly Twitter) has also been a significant social media platform for K-pop stars to get connections and promotions.
 The viral song "Gangnam Style" gained popularity from mentions by prominent Twitter users.
 Bang Si Hyuk, the producer of BTS, partially attributed the fast growth of their fanbase to social media such as Twitter.
 On November 13, 2017, BTS became the first South Korean act to reach 10 million followers on Twitter.
-At the 2017, 2018, and 2019 Billboard Music Awards, BTS won the award for Top Social Media Artist based on Twitter voting by their fans.
-According to Sin Chang Seob, the CEO of Twitter Korea, the usage of Twitter by K-pop artists has increased Twitter's popularity among South Koreans.
+From 2017 to 2021 Billboard Music Awards, BTS won the award for Top Social Media Artist based on Twitter voting by their fans.
+According to YeonJeong Kim, the Head of Global Kpop & K-Content Partnerships, over 7.8 billion #KpopTwitter were posted worldwide in 2021, marking a 16% increase from 2020.
+Fan engagement with K-pop on Twitter remains strong, with multiple idol groups, including BTS, BLACKPINK, and Stray Kids, exceeding 10 million followers.